 I can live with this.
 I can live well with this, and my hope for anyone reading this is that they can, too.

-Stay tuned for delicious, Plant Paradox-inspired recipes from Autumn Boyle aka Lectin-Free Mama (in photo above with her adorable baby girl).
+Stay tuned for more delicious recipes from Autumn Boyle aka Lectin-Free Mama (in photo above with her adorable baby girl).